What are Value and Changeable Frames?

 How do I prevent my newspaper from yellowing?

 To prevent yellowing, your newspaper needs to be deacidified.
 For very valuable ephemera, you should consult a conservator.
 You can also do this yourself.
 Do a web search for 'Archival Mist', an inexpensive product that will gently neutralize the destructive acids in paper and deposit a safe, permanent alkaline buffer to protect against future acid attack.
-You can do this at any time, even after you recieve your frame.
+You can do this at any time, even after you receive your frame.

 Do I need to send you my newspaper/magazine/comic?

 Nope.
 I build your frame to the exact size of your collectible and send it to you.
-You insert your collectible into the frame when you receieve it.
+You insert your collectible into the frame when you receive it.
 Inserting it is a quick process that takes less than a minute.

 Can I add a mat to my Value Frame?

 Sorry, but no. It's not as simple as just adding a mat.
 Read the FAQ above on 'What are Value and Changeable Frames' and read about the support system built into a Changeable Frame.
-Since a Value Frame is made to the exact size of your collectible, adding a mat first means that the frame has to be made larger to accomodate the collectible.
+Since a Value Frame is made to the exact size of your collectible, adding a mat first means that the frame has to be made larger to accommodate the collectible.
 Then there is the issue of how to support your collectible behind the mat.
-With tradional framing, the item framed is permanently attached to the backing board or mat.
+With traditional framing, the item framed is permanently attached to the backing board or mat.
 We can't do that here.
 We need a special support system for your collectible.
 Additionally, a Mylar sleeve is needed to provide vertical support.
 You have all seen a magazine after it has been sitting for a while in a rack.
 The lower right had corner starts to fold under after a very short while.
 Not a good idea for your collectible.
 In addition to protection, the Mylar sleeve prevents this right corner drop.
 The bottom line is that if you really want mats with your frame then a Changeable Frame is required.

 Can I add a Mylar sleeve to my Value Frame?

 Sorry, but no. Your Value Frame is made to the exact size of your collectible but the Mylar sleeve will be larger and won't fit into the frame.
 For example, the Mylar sleeve for a 12x22" newspaper is 14x23".
-If I made the frame larger enought for the Mylar sleeve then you will see gaps around the newspaper.
+If I made the frame larger enough for the Mylar sleeve then you will see gaps around the newspaper.
 In my Changeable Frames, these gaps are hidden behind the mats.
 My Conservation Option for Value Frames does include a Mylar sheet that is placed between the glazing and your collectible.
 Click here to read more about the Conservation Option for Value Frames.

 Why do Changeable Frames cost more than Value Frames?